TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

    Return a suitable DOM implementation.
 The *name* is either well-known, the module name of a DOM implementation, or ``None``.
-If it is not ``None``, imports the corresponding module and returns a :class:`DOMImplementation` object if the import succeeds.
+If it is not ``None``, imports the corresponding module and returns a :class:`DOMImplementation` object if the agiza succeeds.
 If no name is given, and if the environment variable :envvar:`PYTHON_DOM` is set, this variable is used to find the implementation.

    If name is not given, this examines the available implementations to find one